WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-examples.md

 # Code examples

-This page explains about formatting code examples documentation.
+This page explains how to format code examples in documentation.
 For more information about other code-related documentation, see [Code in text](), [Placeholders](), and [Command line interface syntax]().

 For more information about adding code blocks in the Gutenberg block editor, see [Code block](https://wordpress.org/support/article/code-block/) and [Preformatted block](https://wordpress.org/support/article/preformatted-block/).